🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’»β˜• Digital Nomad Friendly Cafes + 5.8 -- 30 While cafes are comfortable, there is a lack of 'laptop-friendly' venues specifically designed for long-stay digital nomads with ample power outlets.
+πŸ’»β˜• Digital Nomad Friendly Cafes + 4.8 -- 30 Few cafes cater specifically to digital nomads with ample power outlets and long-stay policies, making it less comfortable than dedicated nomad hubs.

-πŸ“± Local SIM Card Availability + 8.2 -- 25 SIM cards are easily accessible at kiosks, supermarkets, and carrier stores with straightforward registration processes for travelers.
+πŸ“± Local SIM Card Availability + 8.1 -- 25 Prepaid SIM cards from providers like A1, Magenta, and Drei are easily available at electronics stores and supermarkets, with good 5G coverage.

 🌟 QUALITY OF LIFE